snick512/grav/pages/02.blog/augmented-reality-and-apple-vision-pro/item.md

 ## Practical Augmented Reality applications

-Namely, and maybe I'm a bit biased here--accessiblity plays a major role in AR.
+Namely, and maybe I'm a bit biased here--accessibility plays a major role in AR.
 Microsoft Seeing AI is notable to me due to how smooth it operates.
 I'd like this to be streamlined to a pair of glasses.
 AR is THIS straightforward.

 Let me walk into a grocery store with my AI infused vision--enabling me to see prices from afar, alert me of wanted items, price changes and much....much more.
 There's nearly no end here.